gsthr logo

 Smoking in India

-In India, the current prevalence of smoking among adults aged 15 years and older was estimated to be 9.3% in 2024, reflecting an increase from 8.1% in 2020.
-The current smoking prevalence among adult males was significantly higher with 16.7% in 2024, compared to 1.4% among adult females.
+Smoking is legally allowed in India but there exist some specific restrictions.
+Under these regulations, cigarettes are permitted for sale and can be legally purchased online, while sales through vending machines are not permitted.
+The importation of cigarettes for trade is allowed with a license.
+Health warnings on cigarette packaging are required, the minimum legal age for purchase is 18 years, and there are legal restrictions on smoking in public places.
+Advertising of cigarettes is regulated, which bans all types of advertising.
+Cigarettes are subject to a specific excise value of 28.92% and a total taxation rate of 57.60%.
+The current prevalence of smoking among adults aged 15 years and older in Inida was reported to be 9.3% in 2024, reflecting an increase from 8.1% in 2020.
+The current smoking prevalence among adult males was significantly higher with 16.7% in 2024, compared to 1.4% among adult females that year.
 This gender disparity has been consistent, as in 2020, the prevalence among males was 14.4% and 1.40% among females.
 The total number of smokers in 2024 was approximately 100,2 million individuals, showing an increase from 80,481,112 in 2020.
-For reference, the adult daily smoking prevalence in 2017 was 8.6%, with a prevalence of 15.2% among males and 1.7% among females.
-Smoking-related mortality remains a significant health concern in India, with 1,048,266 deaths recorded in 2021.
+Smoking-related mortality remains a significant health concern in India, with 1,048,266 recorded deaths in 2021.
 This accounts for 8.92% of all deaths in the country.
-Of these deaths, 233,679 were recorded among female, representing 4.59% of all female deaths, while 814,587 were male, accounting for 12.23% of all male deaths.
+Of these deaths, 233,679 were female deaths, representing 4.59% of all female deaths, while 814,587 were male deaths, accounting for 12.23% of all male deaths.
 These data underscore the ongoing public health challenges posed by tobacco smoking in India, highlighting the necessity for effective public health measures to reduce smoking prevalence and its associated mortalities.

 Read articles from India